AgileRL/AgileRL/docs/api/train.rst

 .. autofunction:: agilerl.training.train_multi_agent_off_policy.train_multi_agent_off_policy

 Finally, if you are training a LLM, you can use our LLM training functions.
-We have one for preference-based reinforcement learning (``finetune_llm_preference``) which should be used with DPO, and one for reinforcement learning with verifiable rewards (``finetune_llm``) which should be used with GRPO.
+We have one for preference-based reinforcement learning (``finetune_llm_preference``) which should be used with DPO, and one for reinforcement learning with verifiable rewards (``finetune_llm_reasoning``) which should be used with GRPO.

-.. autofunction:: agilerl.training.train_llm.finetune_llm
+.. autofunction:: agilerl.training.train_llm.finetune_llm_reasoning

 .. autofunction:: agilerl.training.train_llm.finetune_llm_preference